 It is always useful to talk through your complaint with an appropriate member of school staff; the person to contact initially is usually your child's class teacher.
-Where the complaint concerns the head teacher, the complaint should be addressed to the Chair of Governors.
+Where the complaint concerns the Head Teacher, the complaint should be addressed to the Chair of Governors.

 The school may request that you make an appointment to discuss this matter, as this will ensure we can listen to your concerns fully and allocate an appropriate amount of time for the conversation.
 Hopefully your concerns can be addressed at stage 1.
 However, you may progress this matter further if you remain dissatisfied with the outcome of stage 1.
-It is better if governors are not involved at this point as it would be useful if governors did not act unilaterally on an individual complaint outside the formal procedure or be involved at the early stages in case they are needed to sit on a panel at a later stage of the procedure.
+Governors are not involved at this point in case they are needed to sit on a panel at a later stage of the procedure.

-Stage 2 (formal - heard by the head teacher)
+Stage 2 (formal - heard by the Head Teacher)

-You are required to put your complaint in writing to the head teacher (or the Chair of Governors if the complaint is about the head teacher).
-This will be acknowledged in writing by the school within 10 working days.
-The head teacher (or Chair of Governors) will then investigate your complaint and respond to you directly.
-The head may delegate the task of collating the information to another staff member but not the decision on the action to be taken.

-If you remain dissatisfied at stage 2 you may escalate the complaint to stage 3.
+You are required to put your complaint in writing to the Head Teacher, except when the complaint is about the Head Teacher in which case the complaint will be handled under stage 3 below.
+Your complaint will be acknowledged in writing.
+The Head Teacher will investigate your complaint and respond to you directly.
+You may be requested to make an appointment to discuss the matter.
+If you remain dissatisfied you may escalate the complaint to stage 3.